-The current source density (CSD) maps were constructed from the Laplacian transformed data as described by Wang and Begleiter [1999].
+The CSD maps were constructed from the Laplacian transformed data as described by Wang and Begleiter [1999].
 This method has been applied in our earlier studies [Kamarajan et al., 2005, 2009].
-Because the recorded potential at each electrode represents the resultant contributions from several adjacent and distal sources, local sources cannot be clearly estimated [Nunez, 1981].
-The CSD transform acts as a spatial filter and provides an estimate of the local radial current density [Hjorth, 1975; Nunez, 1981; Nunez and Pilgreen, 1991] and represents components of the primary neural activity in the scalp region [Hjorth, 1991].
-In the present study, the CSD maps representing theta power sources $(\mu V^2/r^2$ , where r is the head radius in centimeters) were created and compared visually for both absolute values and Z-scores for each of four outcomes (-50, -10, +50,and +10) and for control and alcoholic groups separately.
+Since the recorded potential at each electrode represents the resultant contributions from several adjacent and distal sources, local sources can not be clearly estimated [Nunez 1981].
+The CSD transform acts as a spatial filter and provides an estimate of the local radial current density [Hjorth 1975; Nunez 1981; Nunez and Pilgreen 1991] and represents components of the primary neural activity in the scalp region [Hjorth 1991].
+In the present study, the CSD maps representing theta power sources ( $\mu V^2/r^2$ , where r=head radius in cm) were created and compared visually for both absolute values and Z-scores for each of four outcomes (-50, -10, +50, and +10) and for control and alcoholic groups separately.